 We’re like first-generation immigrants with no connections, battling against the odds.
 All we’ve got is our grit to try and make a name for ourselves one day.
 Then maybe, we can earn enough to provide for our families in this cruel and inequitable world.

 Perhaps just getting a book deal from a Big 5 publisher is good enough for the soul.
 It’s kind of like getting an acceptance letter from a target university and then not going due to cost.
 But then again, we might always wonder what if…

 My Direct Experience With Traditional Publishing

 My book, Buy This, Not That: How Spend Your Way To Wealth And Freedom, took two years to write.
-It will be full of charts and wonderful original art as well.
-It is a great book I hope all of you guys can buy.
+It is full of charts and wonderful original art as well.
+It is a great book I hope all of you guys buy it.

-If you click the link above, you’ll find some special incentives for those who pre-order multiple copies.
-Writing a traditionally published book has taken a tremendous amount of work.
-I strongly believe my book will provide at least 100X more value than its cost.
+I strongly believe my traditionally published book will provide at least 100X more value than its cost.
 Thank you for your support!